A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Proof of Theorem

-Subsection~\ref{sec:fewsmallslack} then solves instances where at least roughly half of the items are in a bin with large slack.
-In the proof, we can split the large slack bins into two parts, where we use the $\theta$-pruned item weights in each of these parts in order to determine whether they fit.
-Because $w_\theta(2^{[n]}) \approx 2^{\delta n} $, there are at most $2^{\delta m n}$ different tuples of weights, which we can keep track of since we assumed $\delta < \frac{1}{m}$.
-Furthermore, the splitting of the large slack bins into two, guarantees a constant probability to correctly guess how to split the items in small slack bins into two.
+Subsection~\ref{sec:fewsmallslack} then solves instances where at least roughly half of the items are in a bin with large slack (Case D).
+In the proof, we can split the large slack bins into two parts, where we use the $\prun$-pruned item weights in each of these parts to determine whether they fit.
+Because $|w_\prun(2^{\setrng{n}})|$ is of order $2^{\delta n} $, there is of order $2^{\delta m n}$ different tuples of weights.
+This we can keep track of since we assumed $\delta < \frac{1}{m}$.
+Furthermore, we split the large slack bins into two parts.
+This operation guarantees (that with a constant probability) we can correctly guess the partition of the items in small slack bins into two parts.

-Finally, the proof of Theorem~\ref{mainthm} can be found in Subsection~\ref{subsec:mainproof}, where we combine all these results by choosing the right parameters for $\delta$ and $\alpha$ based on the number of bins.
+Finally, the proof of Theorem~\ref{mainthm} can be found in Subsection~\ref{subsec:mainproof}, where we combine all these results by selecting the appropriate values for $\delta$ and $\alpha$ based on the number of bins (see Figure~\ref{tikz:MainThmProof} for overview of the algorithm).

-\subsection{(Balanced) Solutions and witnesses}
+\subsection{Balanced Solutions and Witnesses}